-Definition: Predictions of the Future Market Values of a vessel until the end of its economic life.
+Definition: Predictions of the Forecast Market Values of a vessel until the end of its economic life.

-Methodology: Future Market Values are derived from a combination of three separate forecasts:
+Methodology: Forecast Market Values are derived from a combination of three separate forecasts:

 Functionality: Search any available vessel, owner, yard or portfolio.
-Retrieve 6 month, 1 year, 2 year, 3 year and 4 year and long term Future Market Value forecasts.
+Retrieve 6 month, 1 year, 2 year, 3 year and 4 year and long term Forecast Market Value forecasts.